-5) K-12 Assessment, Curriculum, and Instruction
+4) Assessment, Curriculum and Reading Instruction

-- A. Florida's Formula for Success (Rule 6A-6.053(9)(a), F.A.C.) - K-12 reading instruction will align with Florida's Formula for Success, 6 + 4 + T1 +T2 + T3, which includes the following: - Six components of reading: oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension; - Four types of classroom assessments: screening, progress monitoring, diagnostic, and summative assessment; - Three tiers of instruction that are standards-aligned; include accommodations for students with a disability, students with an Individual Educational Plan (IEP), and students who are English language learners; and incorporate the principles of Universal Design for Learning as defined in 34 C.F.R.
-200.2(b)(2)(ii); - Core Instruction (Tier 1): provides print-rich explicit and systematic, scaffolded, differentiated instruction, and corrective feedback; builds background and content knowledge; incorporates writing in response to reading; - Supplemental Instruction/Interventions (Tier 2): provides explicit, systematic, small group teacher-led instruction matched to student need, targeting gaps in learning to reduce barriers to students' ability to meet Tier 1 expectations; provides multiple opportunities to practice the targeted still(s) and receive corrective feedback; occurs in addition to core instruction; and - Intensive, Individualized Instruction/Interventions (Tier 3): provides explicit, systematic individualized instruction based on student need, one-on-one or very small group instruction with more guided practice, immediate corrective feedback, and frequent progress monitoring; and occurs in addition to core instruction and Tier 2 interventions.
+A. Florida's Formula for Reading Success (Rule 6A-6.053(3)(a), F.A.C.)

+K-12 reading instruction will align with Florida's Formula for Reading Success, 6 + 4 + T1 +T2 + T3, which includes:

+- Six components of reading: oral language, phonological awareness, phonics, fluency, vocabulary and comprehension. - Four types of classroom assessments: screening, progress monitoring, diagnostic and summative assessment. - Three tiers of instruction that are standards-aligned; include accommodations for students with a disability, students with an Individual Educational Plan (IEP) and students who are English language learners; and incorporate the principles of Universal Design for Learning as defined in 34 Code of Federal Regulations 200.2(b)(2)(ii). - Core Instruction (Tier 1): provides print-rich explicit and systematic, scaffolded, differentiated instruction and corrective feedback; builds background and content knowledge; incorporates writing in response to reading. - Supplemental Instruction/Interventions (Tier 2): provides explicit, systematic, small group teacher-led instruction matched to student need, targeting gaps in learning to reduce barriers to students' ability to meet Tier 1 expectations; provides multiple opportunities to practice the targeted still(s) and receive corrective feedback; occurs in addition to core instruction. - Intensive, Individualized Instruction/Interventions (Tier 3): provides explicit, systematic individualized instruction based on student need, one-on-one or very small group instruction with more guided practice, immediate corrective feedback and frequent progress monitoring; occurs in addition to core instruction and Tier 2 interventions.
 Tier 3 interventions must be provided to students identified as having a substantial reading deficiency.
 All intensive reading interventions must be delivered by instructional personnel who possess a literacy microcredential as provided in s.
-1003.485, F.S., or are certified or endorsed in reading. - 1.
-Describe how the district will align K-12 reading instruction to Florida's Formula for Success for all students including students with a disability and students who are English language learners.
+1003.485, F.S., or are certified or endorsed in reading.

+1. Describe how the district will align K-12 reading instruction to Florida's Formula for Reading Success for all students including students with a disability and students who are English language learners.

-The K-12 Reading staff has developed Canvas courses to educate teachers about the shift to the B.E.S.T. standards and Florida's Formula for Success.
+The K-12 Reading staff has developed Canvas courses to educate teachers about the B.E.S.T. standards and Florida's Formula for Success.
 All courses include an in-depth look at the components of reading, types of assessments, and tiered instruction that includes appropriate instructional strategies for students with disabilities and those students who are English language learners.
-Additional professional learning opportunities reinforcing Florida's Revised Formula for Success include but are not limited to: Still the B.E.S.T. summer conferences, monthly literacy coach sessions for both elementary and secondary coaches,

-Literacy Leadership Team development for administrators, elementary and secondary literacy instructional toolkits, and data analysis with the new coordinated screening and progress monitoring system (FAST).
+Additional professional learning opportunities reinforcing Florida's Revised Formula for Success include but are not limited to: summer professional learning offerings, monthly literacy coach meetings for elementary, quarterly literacy coach meetings for secondary, Literacy Leadership Team development for administrators, elementary and secondary literacy instructional toolkits, and data analysis with the coordinated screening and progress monitoring system (FAST).
 All teachers are expected to participate in our Introduction to B.E.S.T.
 Standards Course and B.E.S.T.
 Canvas courses specific to their grade/subject area.
 Courses thoroughly cover the content and teachers must demonstrate understanding by passing multiple quizzes.
-The K-12 Reading staff will monitor the implementation through site visits, literacy walks with coaches and/or administrators, data analysis, and monthly literacy coach meetings.
+The K-12 Reading staff will monitor the implementation through site visits, literacy walks with coaches and/or administrators, data analysis, and literacy coach meetings.

-2. Describe your public school PreK program's plan for assessment, standards, curriculum, instruction, and support to meet the needs of all learners.
+2. Describe your public school PreK program's plan for assessment, standards, curriculum, instruction and support to meet the needs of all learners.

-LCS public school PreK students will receive instruction on the Florida Early Learning Standards using a state adopted curriculum (Creative Curriculum).
-The Creative Curriculum addresses all Florida Learning Standards including all sub categories of the Star Early Literacy assessment.
-Selected PreK students will participate in a pilot program in partnership with the University of Florida Literacy Institute focused on the implementation of UFLI Foundations explicit phonics program.
+LCS (Leon County Schools) public school PreK students will receive instruction on the Florida Early Learning Standards using a state adopted curriculum (Creative Curriculum).
+Creative Curriculum addresses all Florida Learning Standards, including all subcategories of the Star Early Literacy assessment.

+Selected PreK students will also participate in a pilot program partnership with the University of Florida Literacy Institute, focusing on the implementation of the UFLI Foundations explicit phonics program.